cs394-w19/agaaditi/manage-emr-job-cdk/README.md

     source .venv/bin/activate
     ```

-If you are a Windows platform, you would activate the virtualenv like this.
+    If you are on a Windows platform, you would activate the virtual environment like this.

     ```
     .venv\Scripts\activate.bat